 Since it can be challenging to create a functional training strategy, we’ve developed a few learning and development templates that you can use.

-1. Learning and development plan template
+1. Learning and professional development plan template

 2. Team development plan template

-3. Manager and employee development checklist
+3. Manager and employee development progress checklist

 4. Employee training newsletter template

-5. Learning and development report template
+5. Learning and development plan template for reporting

 Take it from Lindsey Mullins, an instructional designer working at one of the biggest retail brands in the United States.
 Together with her team, Lindsey creates learning and development content through visuals like infographics and presentations.